 The FAA classification for general aviation (GA) aircraft includes about every type of aircraft except those used for commercial air service.
 GA aircraft include light planes, experimental crafts, hot air balloons, gliders, helicopters and small jets.

 Seventy-eight percent of all active GA aircraft (i.e., civil aircraft) are single-engine, fixed-wing aircraft.
-Another 10 percent of GA aircraft are of the light twin-engine variety.
-About 12 percent of all active GA aircraft weigh more than 12,500 lbs.
+Another 10% of GA aircraft are of the light twin-engine variety.
+And about 12% of all active GA aircraft weigh more than 12,500 lbs.

 These aircraft, which number in the tens of thousands according to the FAA, include corporate jets, medical evacuation helicopters and airplanes owned by individuals for business and personal use.
 The FAA reports that three out of every four takeoffs and landings at U.S. airports are conducted by GA aircraft, and most of those flights originate or end at general aviation airports .